kavana-14/openshift-voting-app/README.md

 - [oc CLI](https://medium.com/r/?url=https%3A%2F%2Fmirror.openshift.com%2Fpub%2Fopenshift-v4%2Fclients%2Foc%2Flatest%2F)
 - [git](https://medium.com/r/?url=https%3A%2F%2Fgit-scm.com%2Fdownloads)

->I will use CodeReady Containers (crc) for this example, which is a minimal OpenShift 4 cluster able to run on your local computer.
+>I will use Openshift dedicated for this example, which is a minimal OpenShift 4 cluster run on Red Hat developer sandbox.
-This could be an Openshift (version 3 or 4), OKD (version 3 or 4) or a Minishift.
+This could be an Openshift (version 4).
-At the moment, I use crc 4.6.15 and oc CLI 4.6.16.
+At the moment, I use oc CLI 4.14.0.
 Using git repositories allows us to keep a track of what has been done, to version all YAML files, as we can do for source code.
 Using and understanding the oc CLI will make it possible to automate the creation and deployment of applications.